-For Spring 2018, seven sections will be offered, scheduled in the second eight weeks (March 5 to May 5, 2018).
+For Spring 2018, seven sections are being offered, scheduled in the second eight weeks (March 5 to May 5, 2018).

 English 106 online (English 106-Y) is identical to traditional 106 in key aspects: